mannat4rakesh/WordPress/README.md

 To use the Wikipedia connector, you need:

-Studio - An instance of Anypoint Studio.
+Studio - An instance of Mule Anypoint Studio.

 To use a Wikipedia connector in your Mule application, Please add this connector project to your Mule studio and build it.
 We are working on it bring it as Maven dependency.